dmf-archive/IPWT/IPWT_en.md

 #### 2.4.
 Reconstruction of IIT Phenomenological Axioms: From Physical Causality to Logical Synergy

-IPWT's core contribution to IIT lies in its fundamental **functional reconstruction** of IIT's phenomenological axioms.
-The core of this reconstruction is the introduction of the concept of "**logical irreducibility of information integration**" and its connection to **synergistic information** in information theory, thereby replacing IIT's emphasis on "physical causal indivisibility."
+IPWT's core contribution to IIT lies in its fundamental **functional reconstruction** of its phenomenological axioms.
+We retain IIT's profound insight that "integration" is a core feature of consciousness but shift its origin from the causal structure of a physical substrate to the functional level of information processing.
+The core of this reconstruction is the introduction of the central concept of "**logical irreducibility of information integration**."

-- **"Logical Irreducibility of Information Integration" Replaces "Physical Causal Indivisibility"**: The original IIT theory's core assumption is that a conscious system must possess "physical causal indivisibility."
+- **"Logical Irreducibility of Information Integration": From PID to ΦID**: The original IIT theory's core assumption is that a conscious system must possess "physical causal indivisibility."
 We propose that the integration of conscious experience does not originate from the properties of the physical substrate but from the **logical irreducibility** formed between information units processed within a WSI.
 The semantic meaning and causal influence of the integrated whole representation cannot be fully explained by decomposing it back into its original isolated information units.

-This logical irreducibility is precisely the functional manifestation of **Synergistic Information** in information theory within cognitive systems (Williams & Beer, 2010).
+  This concept of "logical irreducibility" finds its precise mathematical counterpart in information theory.
+The **Partial Information Decomposition (PID)** framework (Williams & Beer, 2010) first decomposed the information contribution of multiple sources to a single target into atomic parts such as redundant, unique, and **synergistic information**.
+Among these, synergistic information precisely quantifies the emergent "whole is greater than the sum of its parts" information, becoming the theoretical cornerstone for how IPWT defines information integration.

+  Building on this, the theoretical frontier has further developed the **Integrated Information Decomposition (ΦID)** framework (Mediano et al., 2021). ΦID extends PID from the static analysis of "many sources to one target" to the dynamic analysis of "many sources to many targets," allowing for a more fine-grained characterization of the complete information flow in time-series data, such as distinguishing between "true transfer" of information and information "created by synergistic emergence."
+However, this theoretical refinement comes at the cost of higher computational complexity. ΦID not only requires the definition of a more complex "double-redundancy function," but its number of information atoms also undergoes a combinatorial explosion as the number of system variables increases, posing severe computational feasibility challenges when applied to large-scale systems like the whole brain.

+  Therefore, our strategy is as follows: theoretically, we closely link "logical irreducibility of information integration" with the core concept of **synergistic information** from the PID/ΦID framework; practically, we acknowledge the difficulty of directly calculating high-dimensional synergistic information and instead develop a functionally equivalent and computationally feasible proxy metric.
 By shifting the core of integration from "physical indivisibility" to "logical irreducibility," IPWT achieves **carrier independence** and provides a theoretical basis for **computational operability** and **compatibility with dynamic processes**.

 - **Functional Reconstruction of IIT's Five Phenomenological Axioms and WSI Interpretation**:
   1. **Existence**: Within the IPWT framework, when an information unit is activated in a WSI and produces a sustained **functional impact**, it "exists" in that cognitive state.
   2. **Information**: Every information unit that "exists" in a WSI carries unique, distinguishable **content or semantics**, reducing uncertainty for the system by specifying a particular possibility.
   3. **Integration**: Multiple independent information units converge and associate within a WSI, forming a **logically irreducible, functionally unified, synergistic cognitive state**.
-The meaning, predictive power, and causal effects of this integrated whole transcend the simple sum of its components.
+The meaning, predictive power, and causal effects of this integrated whole transcend the simple sum of its components (Hancock et al., 2025).
   4. **Exclusion**: Due to the limited capacity and competitive dynamics of WSI, at any given moment, only one or a few of the most salient and highly integrated cognitive states can dominate the WSI, becoming the core content of current conscious experience.
   5. **Causation**: Information states that are integrated and achieve dominance in a WSI possess significant **causal power**, capable of influencing the activity of other cognitive modules within the system and ultimately guiding the organism's overt behavior and decision-making.